Italy’s 19 Most Successful Football Clubs, Ranked

 Torino were denied a first Italian crown in 1915 due to WW1, then again in 1927 because of the ‘Allemandi scandal’.
 With their first stadium, Stadio Filadelfia, just built, however, and their amazing attacking ‘Trio of Wonders’; Libonatti, Baloncieri and Rossetti firing on all cylinders, Il Toro (The Bull) won the 1928 Italian Championship.

 Torino won their first Italian Cup in 1935 on the way to building perhaps the most supreme football squad in Italian history.
-Led by club legend Valentino Mazzola, ‘Grande Torino’ achieved the League/Cup ‘double’ in 1943 before winning another four Titles in a row (with a break for WW2).
+Led by club legend Valentino Mazzola, ‘Grande Torino’ achieved the League/Cup ‘double’ in 1943 before winning another four championships in a row (with a break for WW2).

 Everything changed on the 4th of May, 1949 with the Superga Tragedy when a plane carrying the entire squad, plus other staff, crashed in heavy fog.
 There were no survivors.
 The club inevitably lost its pre-eminence from then on.